jamiehumphries/blanche/README.md

 >
 > This is a B-Tier battle which should be fought in the **Ultra League**.<br/>

-Pokémon are split into tiers based on their maximum CP, to help balance the match-ups.
+To help balance the match-ups, Pokémon are split into tiers based on their maximum CP:

 * **S-Tier** CP 3001 or higher
 * **A-Tier** CP 2501 - CP 3000